 Day 5 – 7 Queenstown -> Milford Sound -> Glenorchy -> Paradise

 And now let´s talk about New Zealand South Island Itinerary: take a flight from Wellington to Queenstown.
 To be honest, I wouldn’t be able to describe all the things you have to do in Queenstown in a few sentences, so I dedicated the whole post to it.
 Check all the details on how to spend your 3 days in Queenstown and its surroundings here.

 What is the best way to start your day?
 Bungee jump!
-Located just 30mins outside Queenstown it’s the perfect stop on your way to Wanaka and a must-have experience during your 2 weeks in New Zealand.
+Located just 30mins outside Queenstown it’s the perfect stop on your way to Wanaka and a must-have experience on every New Zealand 2 week itinerary.

 You might have heard about the “lone tree of Lake Wanaka”.
 Well, it looks more impressive in pictures (most probably the most photographed tree in New Zealand).
 If you don’t mind a little detour from the main road, then sure do visit it.